NASA's Perseverance rover lands on Mars, will search for signs of life | Science-Environment

 The data from both are expected to help future human missions land on other worlds more safely and with larger payloads, NASA said.

-The US space agency said that Mastcam-Z, a pair of zoomable science cameras on Perseverance's remote sensing mast, or head, creates high-resolution, color 3D panoramas of the Martian landscape.
+The US space agency said that Mastcam-Z, a pair of zoomable science cameras on Perseverance's remote sensing mast, or head, creates high-resolution, colour 3D panoramas of the Martian landscape.

 Also located on the mast, the SuperCam uses a pulsed laser to study the chemistry of rocks and sediment and has its own microphone to help scientists better understand the property of the rocks, including their hardness.